2ndQuadrant/pglogical/README.md

 Tables must have the same `PRIMARY KEY`s.
 It is not recommended to add additional `UNIQUE` constraints other than the `PRIMARY KEY` (see below).

-Any `FOREIGN KEY`s on the subscriber must also be present on the provider with all rows on the subscriber present on the provider.
-In other words a subscriber's FK constraints must always permit a write if the provider's FK constraints permitted it.

 Some additional requirements are covered in "Limitations and Restrictions", below.

 ## Usage